The Royal Navy of Sailing Ships

 Manning the ships' crews was a mixture of volunteers - enticed by recruiting posters and receiving the King's shilling as a reward - and forced recruiting by the Impress Service: its Press Gangs would roam the country, particularly the port areas, looking for men without allowed exemptions (i.e. not apprentices or "gentlemen" or on outbound merchantmen) and seize them for service aboard.

 Volunteers would be eligible for an advance of 2 months' pay and would be treated more favourably than their pressed counterparts.
 Clothes and equipment, such as a hammock, had to be bought from the ship's Purser out of the advance.
-Volunteers were often men fleeing from awkward situations like pregnant women and their irate fathers or husbands, and unpaid debts (they were protected from creditors, up to the value of £20, a very substantial sum for the times.
+Volunteers were often men fleeing from awkward situations like pregnant women and their irate fathers or husbands, and unpaid debts (they were protected from creditors up to the value of £20, a very substantial sum for the times.

 Recruiting poster - A Press Gang seizing civilians for Navy service

 Navy Hulk - Ship's waist

 No Royal Naval Academy or College for Cadets existed then, and officers started their careers as Midshipmen through patronage, i.e. a ship's Captain would be asked to take on board a youth from an important family - who could later support the Captain's ascent in rank - or from a friend's.

 The next career step was Lieutenant, achieved after passing an examination by a Board of Captains periodically convened for the purpose - subject to subsequent Admiralty confirmation and therefore becoming a Commissioned Officer.
 A Lieutenant could be appointed to serve as one of the various Lieutenants (1st, 2nd, 3rd, 4th) on a ship of the line or frigate, or to command a smaller ship like a two-masted sloop-of-war or brig-of-war, later becoming a Commander (with courtesy title of Captain).